 As a health and fitness writer/editor, Christine has held staff positions at Reader's Digest and Ladies' Home Journal and has written for numerous magazines, web sites, newsletters, and books including: Women's Running, More, Women's Health, Cosmopolitan, Allure, Sports Illustrated for Women, Asics.com, and Rodale Online.

-Christine is a Road Runners Club of America (RRCA) certified running coach and is certified as a personal trainer by the American Council on Exercise.
+Christine is a Road Runners Club of America (RRCA) certified running coach and is certified as a personal trainer and a fitness nutrition specialist by the American Council on Exercise.
 Christine regularly attends workshops on sports nutrition, injury prevention, and other running-related topics.

 "Competition.
 Stress Relief.
 Runner's High.
 Calories Burned.
 These are just a few of the many reasons why I love running.
 Over the years, I've learned and gained so much from the sport.
 Through this site, I hope to help educate, entertain, encourage and motivate you in your running adventures."